websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 1. 07-16T14:47:05,779][WARN ][o.e.d.c.j.Joda           ] [
 ```

-These warnings do not signal any functional issues, and can be disabled (see [Deprecation Logging](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/logging.html#deprecation-logging) to learn how).
+These warnings do not signal any functional issues and can be disabled (see [Deprecation Logging](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/logging.html#deprecation-logging) to learn how).